Skip to main content

 5. How can colleges improve the immunization verification process on campus?

-A. There are four main suggestions that I give to college health centers when it comes to improving the immunization verification process:
+A. These are the four main suggestions we give to those looking to improve the immunization verification process:

 • Student Submissions via Patient Portal: Allow students to enter their immunization dates and upload associated documents directly on the Patient Portal.
 This eliminates the need for email or paper submissions, making the process more efficient and accessible.